-Through videotapes, lectures, readings and in-class discussions, the universal human activity known as dancing is explored in this cross-cultural course which looks at the myriad ways in which dance functions in societies.
-The histories, theories, techniques and purposes of various theatrical, religious and social dances from around the world are compared, contrasted and interrelated to reveal the universal as well as the culture-specific nature of the dancing body and its audiences.
-This is a requirement for dance majors and meets graduation requirement for a multicultural and/or humanities course for the non-major. \Cross-listed as HIST-151.
+This course explores the universal human activity known as dancing from a cross-cultural perspective, examining the myriad ways in which dance functions in societies.
+The histories, theories, techniques, and purposes of various theatrical, religious, and social dances from around the world are compared, contrasted, and interrelated.
+The culturespecific nature of the dancing body and its audiences are analyzed to discover the meanings carried within these dances. \Cross-listed as HIST-151.
 Prerequisite: None.